-We have begun to ramp up our business using funds from our initial public offering or IPO and through our partnerships and relationships.
-We currently have a strategic relationship with a leading rare disease non-profit organization for AI/ML analysis of late-stage clinical data.
+We have staffed our business using funds from our initial public offering and have entered into partnerships and relationships and recently completed our first commercial service contract with a leading rare disease non-profit organization for AI/ML analysis of late-stage clinical data.
 We have also acquired the rights to a series of preclinical and early clinical drug assets from universities, as well as a strategic collaboration with a world-renowned research institution to create a HSV1 viral therapeutic platform to engineer immunotherapies for a variety of diseases.
 We have signed exclusive worldwide License Agreements with JHU for a cancer drug that targets glioblastoma (brain cancer), pancreatic cancer, and others.
-We have also signed an exclusive worldwide license from George Washington University for another cancer drug that targets hepatocellular carcinoma (liver cancer), and other liver diseases.
+We have also signed an exclusive worldwide license from George Washington University for another cancer drug that targets hepatocellular carcinoma (liver cancer) and other liver diseases.
 Additionally, we intend to gain access to later-stage clinical assets through partnerships or the acquisition of rights to failed therapeutic candidates for drug rescue.
 In certain circumstances, we intend to conduct late-stage clinical trials in an effort to rescue therapeutic assets that previously failed.
 In these cases, there will be a requirement for drug supply and regulatory services to conduct clinical trials.
 The success of our clinical development programs will require finding partners to support the clinical development, adequate availability of raw materials and/or drug product for our R&D and clinical trials, and, in some cases, may also require establishment of third-party arrangements to obtain finished drug product that is manufactured appropriately under (GMP) industry-standard guidelines, and packaged for clinical use or sale.
 Since we are a company focused on using our AI technology to advance medicines, any clinical development programs will also require, in all cases, partners and the establishment of third-party relationships for execution and completion of clinical trials.
-Over the next 24 mon
+Over the next

-Since completing our IPO on February 14, 2023, aided by the receipt of the IPO proceeds, we have initiated several initiatives; Investor relations and marketing, to promote and raise awareness of the company in the financial and business sectors, research and development, collaboration with J Craig Venter Institute and design of preclinical studies for our mebendazol prodrug program.
+Since completing our IPO on February 14, 2023, aided by the receipt of the IPO proceeds, we have initiated several initiatives: Investor relations and marketing to promote and raise awareness of the company in the financial and business sectors, research and development, collaboration with J Craig Venter Institute and in the quarter ended September 30, 2023, completed a preclinical study for our Mebendazole prodrug program.
 The Company is actively engaged in developing and seeking out new intellectual property as it strives to continuously evolve its AI/ML platform.
-Additionally, the Company has engaged a business development firm specializing in the biopharmaceutical industry to seek and secure a strategic development partner for this same program.
+Additionally, the Company has engaged a business development firm specializing in the biopharmaceutical industry to seek and secure a strategic development partner our Mebendazole program.

-Internally, the Company has added incremental staff to accelerate execution, and the development of processes and custom scripts for use in performing analytical services for customers while also launching initiatives targeting large public health data sources and seeking access to proprietary health data sources.
-We are also transitioning our accounting and financial reporting systems and processes to develop an appropriate internal control environment for a public company.
+Internally, the Company has added incremental staff to accelerate execution, and the development of processes and custom scripts for use in performing analytical services for customers, while also launching initiatives targeting large public health data sources and seeking access to proprietary health data sources.
+We also transitioned our accounting and financial reporting systems and processes to enhance our internal control environment as a public company.
 Capital from the IPO was also used to retire two notes that were sold to fund the Company through the IPO that did not convert into common stock as well as other debts accrued over time to our staff, employees and consultants as well as obligations related to the acquisition of our licensed drug programs.

-In addition to the IPO proceeds, the Company received proceeds of approximately \$1.5 million from the exercise of warrants in April 2023 and in the absence of revenues in 2023 the Company believes that its capital resources are sufficient to fund planned operations for approximately 12 months from the date of this filing.
+In addition to the IPO proceeds, the Company received proceeds of approximately \$1.5 million from the exercise of warrants in April 2023 and in the absence of significant revenues in 2023 the Company believes that its capital resources are sufficient to fund planned operations for approximately 9 months from the date of this filing.